ryvdx/sveltekit-keycloak-multitenant/README.md

 2. Roles and Role-based-access-controls configuration done entirely in Keycloak, simplify complexity of managing multitenancy within your app.
 3. Easy to add new tenants at run-time.

+Some added benefits of this library:
+- Single implementation in hooks.server.ts handles all routes and general API calls from client to server transparently
+- No access tokens or any sensitive paramters like keycloak client codes ever sent to browser.
+Refresh token is benign but carries all the payload needed for the backend to refresh the session timeout and pull updated roles.
+- No need to manage sessions in the sveltekit app because of JWT.
+(Sessions managed by Keycloak.
+JWT validataion managed by Keycloak.)
+- only HTTP-only strict domain cookies used.
+- CSRF concerns in authentication addressed
+- ability to retain sveltekitapp-to-keycloakserver communications within private network (within a docker/kubernetes network)

 # Install
 ```
 npm install -i sveltkit-keycloak-multitenant